How to Survive Having an Internet-Famous Relative

 Once she decided she wanted YouTube to be a full-time job, we decided to move back to Texas to really pursue this thing head on and work from home.
 And that’s when things really picked up, and I recognized that it was too much for her to do alone.
 Now it’s become very much a team effort where I’m spending six hours a day, if not more, working on the channel.
 Then, once we started vlogging it just kind of naturally happened that I became more of a character in it.

-One thing that’s happened as a result of the blogging is I almost can’t be in a video without putting on some moisturizer or eye cream because it happened in two or three videos and then someone picked up on it and now it’s like oh that’s that’s part of Hunter’s life is that he was I like moisturizing in the morning.
-It’s like now part of like my role in my script that’s somewhat funny.
+One thing that’s happened as a result of the vlogging is I almost can’t be in a video without putting on some moisturizer or eye cream because it happened in two or three videos and then someone picked up on it and now it’s like oh that’s that’s part of Hunter’s life is that he moisturizes in the morning.
+It’s now part of my role in the script.
 At first it was a little embarrassing but now it’s like: whatever.

-I would say she puts about 60 percent of the effort and I come the other 40 percent.
+I would say she puts about 60 percent of the effort and I put in the other 40 percent.
 And yeah, the channel is the name of my wife.
 It’s Julia, it’s not Hunter and Julia.
-But now I’m in a ton of the videos and I’ve definitely become like a larger part of the channel and so just the title of the channel doesn’t give me any hard feelings or anything like that.
-There’s not tension so much as like, jealousy that this weekend she’s in L.A. collaborating with other influencers and I am at home working just my normal life.
-I’d much rather be in L.A. with her but I know it’s for the business.
+But now I’m in a ton of the videos and I’ve definitely become like a larger part of the channel and so the title of the channel doesn’t give me any hard feelings or anything like that.
+There’s not tension so much as like, jealousy, for example that this weekend she’s in L.A. collaborating with other influencers and I am at home working my normal life.
+I’d much rather be in L.A. with her, but I know it’s for the business.

 The mom who started her own spinoff.